Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu tensor algebra

 \subsection{Elementary examples}

-Having defined Nambu tensors formally in the previous subsection, we now provide a series of illustrative examples.
-We focus on practical applications of Nambu tensor algebra, which pave the way for the formal and diagrammatic developments that follow.
+Having defined Nambu tensors formally in the previous subsection, we now provide a series of examples illustrating where those Nambu tensors appear in many-body theory and how to manipulate them.